htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 ### TASMOTA SWITCHMODE 11/12 WALL SWITCH IMPLEMENTATION WITH HOME ASSISTANT / CONTROLLERX

 Want to make your 'dumb' wall switches smart and at the same time improve installation of smart lights WAF 👩‍🦰 ?
 Then the solution could be to 'Tasmotize' your wall switches, and use Home Asssistant with ControllerX app to control the smart light connected to that switch.
-With this setup, you'll be able to toggle and dim your lights directly from your wall switch.
+With this setup, you'll be able to toggle, turn lights on at full brightness and dim your lights directly from your wall switch.
 Today, many WIFI switches are so small, that they can fit behind wall outlets/switches or in ceiling outlets.
 Personally, I've used [Shelly One devices](https://shop.shelly.cloud/shelly-1-wifi-smart-home-automation#50) and [Itead Sonoff Mini's](https://www.itead.cc/sonoff-mini.html).
 Both are easy to flash with Tasmota using either USB-to-UART adapter or directly OTA.
 No soldering is actually needed these days.
 The flash part and build instructions are to comprehensive to elaborate on further in this documentation.
 Instructions are 'out there' - Google it! 😉

 One of my Sonoff Mini installations behind a wall switch.
 Danish wall switch modules are typically not larger than appx.
 50x50mm pr. module (outside measurements).
 I’ve LK Opus 66 installed, which is a slightly larger type measuring 66mm in width.
 Still I can squeeze a Sonoff Mini in behind a ‘typical’ double module wall switch.
 Shelly devices are a bit smaller, round in shape and in general easier to fit than the Sonoff Mini’s.